 Dear Future Physician:

 Recently, osteopathic medicine’s traditional principles and practices (particularly those focused on patient-centered, preventive care) have been heralded as central features of the kind of health care system that reform efforts aim to implement.
-In other words, osteopathic medical schools are educating the kind of physicians this country needs, and that fact is being increasingly recognized throughout the nation.
-It is also reflected in the increase of applications to the U.S. colleges of osteopathic medicine (COMs) over the past 10 application cycles.
-More than 20,000 aspiring physicians applied to osteopathic medical colleges for the class entering in 2015.
+Osteopathic medical schools are educating the kind of physicians this country needs, and are often recognized for their excellence and contributions to the medical profession.
+In fact, over the past 10 years the number of students applying to osteopathic medical school has nearly doubled.
+Last year, more than 20,000 aspiring physicians applied to become osteopathic medical students (compared to more than 11,000 in 2007-08).

-The education osteopathic medical (DO) students receive is rigorous and thorough.
-Incoming DO students are required to have strong undergraduate science backgrounds, have excellent Medical College Admission Test (MCAT) scores, and meet stringent admissions criteria.
-DO students participate in years of classroom, clinical, internship, and residency training.
-When they leave that training, they become board-certified physicians, able to choose among the full range of medical specialties, and licensed to practice medicine in every state in the country and in more than 65 countries abroad.
+The education received by osteopathic medical (DO) students is rigorous and thorough.
+Incoming DO students are required to have strong undergraduate science backgrounds, excellent Medical College Admission Test (MCAT) scores, and must meet stringent admissions criteria.
+DO students participate in years of classroom, clinical, internship, and residency training before they become board-certified physicians, able to choose among the full range of medical specialties, licensed to practice medicine in every state in the country, and in more than 65 countries abroad.

-I hope you will take time to carefully review the College Information Book, and to contact us or individual colleges for any further information.
+I hope you will take time to carefully review the resources available for you on our website as you consider your options for medical education.
 I wish you the very best in your pursuit of a fulfilling career in medicine.

 Stephen C. Shannon, DO, MPH